 If you use these options, the script is created and sent to the device automatically.
-You can find the editor in the browser under the page \Settings.html:
+You can find the editor in the browser on the \Settings.html page:

 Alarm > Alarm Task Editor

 Figure 4.1 shows the user defined settings for sending an alarm e-mail.